Articles in this category

 How to set this up on Subbly?

-In our particular case here, following options will do the following things:
+In our particular case here, the following options will do the next:

-Charge immediately and ship on the regular date - will run the charge immediately, regardless of the day of the week and will scheduled the shipment on the first next Saturday, with the next renewal set to the first Monday after that.
+Charge immediately and ship on the regular date - will run the charge immediately, regardless of the day of the week, and will schedule the shipment on the next Saturday, with the next renewal set to the first Monday after that.

-Charge and ship immediately - will run a charge immediately and will schedule the next one next Monday, picking the usual Monday-Saturday billing/shipping cadence from there.
+Charge and ship immediately - will run a charge immediately and will schedule the shipment for next Monday, picking the usual Monday-Saturday billing/shipping cadence from there.

-It is also possible to define a specific billing/renewal time on the selected day as explained here.
+As explained here, it is also possible to define a specific billing/renewal time on the selected day

 Video tutorial